Skip to main content

 Equity admissions

-Ontario Tech University is committed to equity, diversity, inclusion and accessibility within the learning environment where all students feel valued, respected and supported.
+Ontario Tech University is committed to equity, diversity, inclusion, and accessibility within the learning environment where all students feel valued, respected, and supported.
 The university embraces diversity and gender expression by creating positive spaces.
 We encourage and welcome applicants from communities that experience marginalization and systemic discrimination.

-• Student history
+• Education history

 • Work experience